Arronk/My-Coding-Journey/LogR3.md

 The rest of the exercises for week 2 were pretty straight forward.
 It was more focused on working out probability then it was writing code though!

+## Day 4: 03/11/2018

+### Progress: Spent most of the day fixing a computer instead of coding grrrr

+My mate's pc wasn't working so I spent the day playing around with hardware and getting the right OS installed on his new SSD.
+Turned out he installed a 32 bit Windows which meant even after I upgraded it, it was still unable to run most of his games which required a 64 bit OS.
+After about 5 hours we got there in the end!